-UV: radiation is part of this electromagnetic sphere, that reaches the earth from the sun.
+UV: Radiation is part of this electromagnetic sphere that reaches the earth from the sun.

-The rays that effect our skin
+The rays that affect our skin

-UVB causes skin reddening and sunburn, and also plays a role in the development of skin cancer and photoaging.
+UVB causes skin reddening and sunburn, and also plays a role in the development of skin cancer and photo aging.

 UVC is a shorter ray, no conclusive research to date has found that UVC can penetrate our skin.
-However there is a school of thought, that suggests UVC can be damaging from fluorescent light bulbs.
+However there is a school of thought that suggests UVC can be damaging from fluorescent light bulbs.

 Follow the link, to find out about Infrared Rays and the skin.